leandrosantana1/docker-ng/README.md

 $ mkdir myapp

 # generate application named "superhero"
-# use "user" option to keep you own uid:gid and be able
+# use "user" option to keep your own uid:gid and be able
 # to write in directory.
 $ docker run --rm -it \
     -user $(id -u):$(id -g)